 Whether it is a calendar on a computer or the paper variety, seeing where you spent your time, energy and effort can help you stay in balance.

-7. Unresolved Issues
+• Unresolved Issues

 There are several types of issues ranging from childhood abandonment, sexual abuse, PTSD, or neglect.
 For some people, how they behaved in their use creates shame and guilt; two emotions that people relapse over when they do not have support or other coping skills.

-Communities often offer free or fee scale services for sexual abuse survivors, PTSD groups, or other forms of therapy.
-In our recovery, we need to find a way to cope with the issues, although it is not easy to face the past.
+Drugs and alcohol masked or numbed many of the associated feelings about these unresolved issues, and many people find it helpful to seek professional help for them.
+Communities often provide free or fee-scale services for sexual abuse survivors, PTSD groups, or other forms of therapy.
+In our recovery, we need to find a way to cope with the issues, although it is not easy to confront the past.
 Working with a trained counselor or therapist is safe and can help resolve some of the issues.

-Mindful of the Thinking Triggers
+Mindful of the Triggers

-When we start being mindful of our thinking, we learn to manage and cope with the original thoughts and this mindfulness can forestall a relapse.
+We may start embellishing on the original thought and magnify it out of proportion.
+When we start being mindful of our thinking, we learn to manage and cope with the initial thoughts and feelings and this mindfulness can forestall a relapse.

-Writing, and recovery heals the heart
+Writing, and recovery heals the heart.

 Do you have ways that have helped you avoid a relapse?
 Then someone needs that information!
 Consider a guest post today.